sowmyaece44/Data-Visualization-using-Excel-and-Tableau/README.md

 Datas:

-   Rank
+Rank,

-   Country per GDP
+Country per GDP,

-   Year of Information
+Year of Information,

 Techniques used:

 Format a table